 5030.20—Loss or Theft

-Immediately upon discovery of lost, missing, or stolen blank checks, the disbursing office must notify, via telephone, the nearest office of the U.S. Secret Service (or other appropriate agency), Fiscal Service's Security Division via the Fiscal Service Service Desk 304-480-7777, and the Accounting Section (see the Contacts page).
+Immediately upon discovery of lost, missing, or stolen blank checks, the disbursing office must notify, via telephone, the nearest office of the U.S. Secret Service (or other appropriate agency), Fiscal Service's Security Division via the Fiscal Service Service Desk 304-480-7777, and the Accounting Section (see Contacts).
 The disbursing office should follow up with a letter, fax, or email, or the most expeditious means otherwise available.
-The followup notification must include the following:
+The follow-up notification must include the following:

-Disbursing officers should report checks that are discovered to be missing, lost, or stolen before issuance (including any items missing from blank check shipments received from the contractor), as voids, per TFM Volume I, Part 4, Chapter 6000, subsection 6040.10, to Fiscal Service's Accounting Section (see the Contacts page).
+Disbursing officers should report checks that are discovered to be missing, lost, or stolen before issuance (including any items missing from blank check shipments received from the contractor), as voids, per Volume I, Part 4, Chapter 6000, subsection 6040.10, to PFC's Accounting Section (see Contacts).

 Disbursing officers using unnumbered check stock (without the preprinted checking account symbol and serial numbers) should report the inventory control numbers of the lost, missing, or stolen checks to the nearest office of the U.S. Secret Service or other appropriate agencies such as local law enforcement.
 Fiscal Service's Security Division should also be informed of the circumstances of the lost, missing, or stolen checks.
 They do not have to inform the Accounting Section or report the checks as voids since the checks do not have any check numbers.